Anthedon Farm estate rows in Al Minya, Egypt.

 Anthedon is not being built around a single harvest story.
 The estate is designed as a diversified operating system so output, labour, water use, and commercial exposure are not tied to one crop, one buyer class, or one narrow season.

-Olive remains the anchor crop, but avocado, jojoba, and barseem expand the estate's operating calendar and the kind of buyer risk each contract can solve.
+Olive remains the anchor crop, with olive oil and pickled olives planned from the estate's olive trees.
+Avocado and barseem expand the operating calendar and the kind of buyer risk each contract can solve.
 First commercial harvest is projected for 2027, which gives serious partners a window to evaluate the model and secure position before output is fully spoken for.

 336 hectares // Direct partnership brief